NOC Tools and Software in 2024: An Operational Perspective

 When we evaluated Moogsoft as a potential event correlation tool for our own workflow a couple of years ago, it was still an on-premise solution.
 At that time, we were impressed by its excellent UI.
 However, its API capabilities offered less than what we needed in our particular use case.
 Back then, we considered it a tool that an organization would likely run in its data center and configure through that wonderful UI.

 At the time of our evaluation, Moogsoft was a tool that was arguably set in an earlier generation.
 There was less focus on implementation as code and more focus on UI.
 However, as of the end of 2020, Moogsoft has relaunched its platform—breaking it into microservices with a cloud-native product.
-The system is no doubt much stronger and more capable than it was during our evaluation and certainly deserves to be treated as a contender with BigPanda.
+The system is undoubtedly much stronger and more capable than it was during our evaluation and deserves to be treated as a contender with BigPanda.

-One last important thing to note about AIOps tools
+One important thing to note about AIOps tools

-As of now, no tool can contextualize the event impact for an IT service without additional instrumentation.
+Currently in 2024, no tool can contextualize the event impact for an IT service without additional instrumentation.
 Also, the ML algorithms that power these tools can’t establish the priority and urgency of a specific event without service context, which is why starting from scratch with such a tool on your own not only means high costs but sometimes quite a bit of lead time to train the system to understand or “learn” patterns and deliver real value.

 Here at INOC, we’re already applying these tools to improve event monitoring and management as we continue to expand our service to provide additional value.